Debra Bowen

-Debra Lynn Bowen (born October 27, 1955) is an American attorney and politician who served as the Secretary of State of California from 2007 to 2015.
+Debra Lynn Bowen (born October 27, 1955) is a former American attorney and politician who served as the Secretary of State of California from 2007 to 2015.
 Previously, she was a member of the California State Legislature from 1992 to 2006.
 In March 2008, she was given the Profile in Courage Award by the John F. Kennedy Presidential Library and Museum.

 Background and education

 Bowen was born and raised in Rockford, Illinois, where she graduated from Guilford High School in 1973.
 She received her bachelor's degree in 1976 from Michigan State University, and her Juris Doctor in 1979 from the University of Virginia School of Law.
 In 1984, she started her own California law firm.

 Motivated by the death of Robin Williams a few weeks earlier, in September 2014, her last year serving as Secretary of State, Bowen revealed that she has been battling depression since she had been in college.
-She vowed to continue to serve out her term as Secretary of State.
+She vowed to continue to serve out the four months remaining in her term as Secretary of State.

 Career in politics

 Bowen began her career in politics on the Neighborhood Watch and Heal the Bay.
 Her first elected office was to the California State Assembly, where she represented the 53rd Assembly District in the South Bay, Los Angeles area from 1992 to 1998.
 Bowen was first elected to the California State Senate, representing the 28th State Senate District, in 1998.
 Her district included all or portions of the cities of Carson, El Segundo, Hermosa Beach, Lomita, Los Angeles, Long Beach, Manhattan Beach, Redondo Beach, Torrance, Venice, and Wilmington.
 Bowen chaired the California Senate's Committee on Elections, Reapportionment and Constitutional Amendments.
 She also sat on the Energy, Utilities & Communications and Rules committees.
 Due to term limits, her service in the Senate ended in December 2006.

-On June 6, 2006, Bowen faced Deborah Ortiz, another state senator, in the Democratic primary to run against Bruce McPherson for the position of California Secretary of State.
+On June 6, 2006, Bowen faced Deborah Ortiz, another state senator, in the Democratic primary to run against Republican incumbent Bruce McPherson for the position of California Secretary of State.
 Bowen won the primary by a 61-39 margin.
-On November 2, Bowen defeated Republican candidate McPherson for reelection by a margin of 3%.
+On the November 2, 2006 general election, she defeated McPherson by a margin of 3% popular vote.

-She was re-elected on November 2, 2010 over Republican Damon Dunn.
+Bowen was re-elected on November 2, 2010 over Republican Damon Dunn.